morganestes/CalendarHangout/README.md

 pip install pyobjc
 ```
 _That one takes a while_.

+Note: if you receive errors about `GameKit` when trying to run the script, your `pyobjc` library may be out of date.
+Clone the [pyobjc](https://bitbucket.org/ronaldoussoren/pyobjc/) repo (make sure to use commit `a2cdc24`) and install it locally.

 If any of those complain about permission denied, then just prefix the command with `sudo` and it should work.